Common origins: 50 years since the first Wombles book was published

 The less well-known character Alderney, who was in the original book but not in the BBC TV series, was named after the tiny, friendly Channel Island where the family loved spending their holidays every year.

-Kate told Tidy Bag in 2012 that the Wombles have “great integrity, because they were based on real people, but with the community spirit that perhaps came from being on Alderney.
+Her daughter Kate told Tidy Bag in 2012 that the Wombles have “great integrity, because they were based on real people, but with the community spirit that perhaps came from being on Alderney.
 That’s very different from living in London.
 So I think the whole ‘burrow’ feel and community feel is due to that.”

 The Wombles’ old-fashioned values were combined with a pioneering approach to recycling (or reuse), tidying up after ‘Human Beings’ and ‘making good use of bad rubbish’.